eda-ricercatore/admin-notes/skill-set/higher-end-roles/robotics.md

-##	Sets of Skills in Home Automation, Domotics, Smart Homes
+##	Sets of Skills in Animatronics

-Sets of skills in home automation, domotics, or smart homes:
+Animatronics refers to mechatronic puppets, and are used in films, TV shows, and theme parks.

 + skill set:
 	- BLAH.
 + skill set: